Smart speaker

 A smart speaker is a type of loudspeaker and voice command device with an integrated virtual assistant that offers interactive actions and hands-free activation with the help of one "wake word" (or several "wake words").
 Some smart speakers also act as smart home hubs by using Wi-Fi, Bluetooth, Thread, and other protocol standards to extend usage beyond audio playback and control home automation devices connected through a local area network.

 History

 Early voice-activated devices began in 2013 with MIT's Jasper project, which used multiple microphones and cloud software to power hands-free interactions from across a room.

 The first commercial smart speaker was the Amazon Echo, which was released in 2014 powered by Alexa and a ring of far-field microphones.
 Google followed in 2016 with Home, powered by Google Assistant.
 By 2017, devices like the Echo Show and Home Hub (later called Nest Hub) added touchscreens and video, creating the "smart display" subcategory.
 In 2018, Apple joined the smart speaker trend by launching the HomePod, which focused on high-quality audio alongside their built-in assistant Siri.

+ASUS release its own smart Speaker Xiao-Bu in 2019 with Artificial Intelligence, it terminates the Cloud Service on June 1st, 2025, which means all real-time service such as weather, news, currency conversion is affected.
+Sonos's 1st smart speaker Sonos One released in 2017, powered by Alexa.
+Invoke by Harman Kardon was powered by Microsoft's intelligent personal assistant, Cortana.

 In the early 2020s, smart speakers gained on-device voice processing for faster responses and improved privacy.
 New standards such as Matter and Thread allowed multitudes of smart-home devices (even from completely different brands) to work together.